 - C – Customized personal service.

 After the 4G, we witnessed the 4G LTE.
-LTE stands for “Long Term Evolution“, which has made a great difference in latency and, accordingly, increasing efficiency and speeds on the network.
+LTE stands for “Long Term Evolution“.
+It has made a great difference in latency and, accordingly, increasing efficiency and speeds on the network.
 However, this technology has set forth some requirements, the most significant of which are mobile devices designed to support 4G.